tgherzog/wbgapi/README.md

 * Very "pythonic": use of generators, ranges and sets make data access easy and elegant

 * Extensive [pandas][pandas] support (optional)

-* Multi-lingual support (sort of.
-See "Limitations" section below)

 ## Installation ##